 Here are four pointers you should know before actually starting out as a freelance chocolatier:

-- The first major step towards becoming a freelance chocolatier is obtaining post-secondary training.
+- The first major step towards becoming a freelance chocolatier is to attend chocolate making classes.
 For this purpose, an Associate’s degree program in the field of bakery and pastry arts will help a great deal in learning the art of preparing confections, desserts, pastries, bread, and other items from chocolates.
 The curriculum usually covers coursework in culinary mathematics, baking techniques, ingredients, baking equipment, nutrition, and food safety.
 The curriculum is designed in a way to provide comprehensive knowledge on various techniques used such as screaming, cutting and blending ingredients.
 Apart from these, the students are taught basic mathematics in the form of units of measurements, scaling, determination of costs and conversions.

 - In order to enhance career prospects, seek specialized training at chocolate schools.
 There are a number of chocolate schools in India and abroad where you can hone your skills even more.
 Some of the chocolate schools in India are Magnificence Academy of Packaging Professionals, New Delhi; Swiss Wrap Chocolate Academy, Mumbai; Academy of Chocolate Arts; Craft and Social Development Organization (CSDO), New Delhi; and Barry Callebaut India Pvt.
 Limited, Mumbai.
 If you wish to learn at a foreign chocolate school, there are a number of great options available such as Kako Chocolate School, New Zealand; The Chocolate Academy, Belgium; Chocolate Academy Center, etc.